robohydra/robohydra/docs/head/plugin-stdlib/index.md

 -------------

 Proxies to a given URL and caches all responses to GET requests.
-You configure it with variables `proxyurl`, the URL to proxy requests to, and `cachedir`, the directory of the cache.
+You configure it with variables `proxyurl`, the URL to proxy requests to;
+`cachedir`, the directory of the cache; and `cachettl`, the number of seconds (can be a float!) that each URL will be cached for.
 The latter defaults to `proxy-cache`.

-Plugins `logger` and `no-caching` are sometimes useful combined with `proxy-cache`.
+You _most probably_ want to use the `no-caching` plugin with `proxy-cache`.
+The `logger` is sometimes useful, too.

 `replayer`